tbullmann/hdmea_axon/README.md

 This repositiory contains the source code as well as the links to the example data to replicate all [figures](publication/README.md).
 The Hana (high density microelectrode array recording analysis) pipeline is open source, see [licence](LICENCE.md).
-The example data consists of spike triggered averages and events that were extracted from the raw recordings.
+The example data (approx. 4 GB) consists of spike triggered averages and events that were extracted from the raw recordings.

 If you use this library in your research, please cite:

 > Bullmann T, Radivojevic M, Huber S, Deligkaris K, Hierlemann A, Frey U (2017) Network analysis of high-density microelectrode recordings. _Submitted_

 ## How to use